Dental Implants – Savannah, GA

 In order to be a good candidate for dental implants, a patient needs a healthy mouth, stable overall health, and a thick enough jawbone to support the new roots.
 Our team can help someone if they are lacking any of these requirements.
 Once they have all been met, we can use the following restorations to help a patient reclaim their smile:

 Instead of having to shave down the healthy teeth surrounding a missing one to secure a dental bridge, a single implant root and crown can be placed into the smile without disturbing the nearby dental structure, better preserving someone’s remaining teeth.

 Missing Multiple Teeth

-Several can be placed throughout the mouth, or a small number of roots can provide support for a partial denture or bridge.
+Several dental implants can be placed throughout the mouth, or a small number of roots can provide support for a partial denture or bridge.
 Compared to regular dental prosthetics, implant-supported ones have a much stronger hold and can be trusted to last longer as well.

 Missing All Teeth

 A custom-made full denture can be secured to the jawbone using as few as four implants to provide you with the confidence and function you once had with your natural teeth.
 This is a much more cost-effective approach than replacing each tooth with an individual implant, and patients will also enjoy a stronger and more secure bite compared to a traditional removable prosthetic.